kasper-piskorski/docs/pages/documentation/4-graql-analytics/analytics-connected-components.md

 You can call the cluster algorithm to find the clusters above using:

 ```
-compute cluster in person, knows;
+compute cluster in person, marriage;
 ```

-The results you would actually get involve 3 clusters with sizes: 5, 7, 3.
+The results you get involve 3 clusters with sizes: 3, 5, 3.
 If you want to see the actual members of the clusters you have to use the modifier `members`.

 ```